As a factoring company serving the state of Arkansas, it is a pleasure to do business in such a diverse and vibrant city.

 French explorers used the name Arkansas to refer to Quapaw people, a prominent indigenous group in the region.
 The name also referred to the river that they settled along.
 This term is likely to be a corruption from akansea.
 It was the word that the Illinois indigenous community applied to the Quapaw.
 The capital of the state, Little Rock, is found in the middle part of the state.

 Arkansas has a breathtakingly diverse landscape.
 In the north and west, respectively, the Ozark and Ouachita mountain ranges stand proudly in contrast to the fertile, flat, and river-laced agricultural lands in the east.
-Nearly all of the state’s rivers run from northwest to southeast, emptying via the Arkansas or Red river into the Mississippi.
+Nearly all of the state’s rivers run from northwest to southeast, emptying via the Arkansas or Red River into the Mississippi.
 This forms the eastern boundary.

 The cultural and economic contours of Arkansas have changed over time.
 In certain areas, rapid economic growth and urbanization have led to population growth and greater diversity.
 With improvements in transportation and greater integration of the state’s economy with the national and global economic systems–particularly in the 1980s and ’90s under the governorship and U.S. presidency of Arkansas native Bill Clinton–Arkansas received an influx of immigrants from outside the South.
 A lot of the immigrants came from different regions within the United States, but many clothes came from abroad, including from Asia, and increasingly from Mexico.
 Most immigrants settled in urban cities, including Little Rock, Fort Smith, and other areas in the Arkansas River Valley.
 However, some were drawn to the economically emerging northwestern corner.
 The state implemented many programs in this time of rapid socio-economic changes to encourage development and equalize educational, economic, and social opportunities in the state.